EmranSWE/responsive-honda-cbr-website/README.md

 # About The website:
 This is Responsive Honda CBR landing pages.
 This website has many several section.
 In the top: Header section ,where user can see:
-* the menubar and
+* Menubar and
-* heading banner
+* Heading banner

 Then we have main content section, where: A user can see the:
-*Feature Bikes
+* Feature Bikes
-*Latest News
+* Latest News
-*What clients says
+* What clients says
-*Frequently asked Question
+* Frequently asked Question

 Next footer section:
-Copyright and some navigation
+* Copyright and some navigation